robertangeles/repo-ai-prompts/write-culinary-recipe.md

    - Breakdown of calories, carbs, fat, fiber, protein, and vitamins per serving
    - Total number of calories per serving

-7. Describe the flavor profile of the dish.
+7. Describe a detailed flavor profile of the dish with a maximum of 300 words.
+Follow the instructions below for you flavour profile output.
    - Encompass the overall taste characteristics and sensory attributes
    - Discuss the balance of various flavors (sweet, salty, sour, bitter, umami, and other taste elements)
    - Include aromas and textures